pamlib/iyt/docs/tutorials/index.md

 If you don't know what a false positive is, it means a program is detected as a virus even though it isn't a virus.

 !!! example "Windows Solution"
-	1. Turn off your antivirus.
+	1. Turn off your antivirus
 	2. CTRL + J
 	3. Click "Keep dangerous file"

 !!! example "Mac Solution"
-	I don't have a Mac to test out a solution so if you know of a solution open a issue on the github (go to it by clicking `infinite/help` next to the search bar).
+	I don't have a Mac to test out a solution so if you know of a solution open a issue on the github (go to it by clicking `infinite/help` next to the search bar)

 ## Why does it say Roblox has been updated, please wait for an un-patch?